4 Ways Experts Can Help You Win Before Trial

 Every lawyer who has hired an expert understands the importance of expert witness testimony at trial.
 Attorneys also know that in many cases, their selection of experts may win or lose the case.
 As such, lawyers look for experts who are able to communicate complicated issues in a manner lay people can understand.
 An excellent expert also knows how to teach rather than lecture and will appear professional and put-together when testifying.

-But the right expert, used in the right manner, can actually help lawyers win their cases even before jury selection begins.
+But the right expert, used in the right manner, can play a crucial role in winning a case before trial by helping lawyers build stronger pre-trial strategies and gain an advantage over the opposition.
 Here, we’re discussing pre-trial strategies where experts can really boost your case.

 Is it “blood spatter” or “blood splatter”?
 “Spalling of concrete” or “Spaulding of concrete”?
 Is loci pronounced with a soft “c” or a hard “c”?
-Knowing the proper terminology and pronunciations don’t automatically equal rockstar status.
+Knowing the proper terminology and pronunciation doesn’t automatically equal rockstar status.
 However, failing to appreciate that saying “blood splatter” makes you look like an amateur is, well, amateurish.
-A good expert makes you a better lawyer by making sure you’re prepared for the subject matter.
+A good expert makes you a better lawyer by ensuring your expert witness preparation is thorough, including getting you ready for the subject matter at hand.

 Plus, experts can assist with more than just the jargon and pronunciation in their given field.
 An expert can explain to a lawyer how the science works and doesn’t work.
 They’re available for lawyers to workshop theories.
 An expert is an attorney’s built-in source of truth on what may or may not be feasible.